mre/endler.dev/content/2025/reinvent-the-wheel/index.md

 Who knows?
 The wheel you come up with might not be the best use for a car, but maybe for a... skateboard or a bike?
 Or you fail building a nicer wheel, but you come up with a better way to test wheels along the way.

 Heck, the wheel you come up with might not even be used for transportation at all!
-It might bee a potter's wheel, "a machine used in the shaping (known as throwing) of clay into round ceramic ware" according to Wikipedia (https://en.wikipedia.org/wiki/Wheel).
+It might be a potter's wheel, "a machine used in the shaping (known as throwing) of clay into round ceramic ware" [according to Wikipedia](https://en.wikipedia.org/wiki/Wheel).
 You might end up building a totally different kind of wheel like a steering wheel or a flywheel.

 Entire careers are made of people inventing wheels.